 Joyce Dlamini started working for Sonke in September 2009 as a volunteer in the Refugee Health and Rights project.
-She then became a Peer Educator, mobilising refugees for workshop events, conducting workshops on gender, HIV and AIDS and refugee rights.
+She then became a Peer Educator, mobilising refugees for workshop events, conducting workshops on gender, HIV/AIDS and refugee rights.

 Joyce has vast experience in the HIV/AIDS field.
 She did her internship at Ithlokomeleng Hospice in Alexandra, Johannesburg, after completing a Diploma in Nursing.

 Joyce has also been involved in community work in partnership with a church in Hillbrow.
-Her role was to work with street children, especially girls, to access contraceptives, raising awareness around prevention of HIV and Aids and pregnancy.
+Her role was to work with street children, especially girls, to access contraceptives, raising awareness around prevention of HIV/AIDS and pregnancy.
 Joyce has completed a counselling course and is currently attending a supervisory skills training programme.
-She has yet to complete an advanced certificate course in Gender and HIV.